Joseph Rosen (professor): Research

-In 2019, Rosen and his PhD candidate Angika Bulbul have introduced a method of using partial aperture area of a lens to obtain a similar image resolution to the full aperture area.
+In 2019, Rosen, Postdoc Vijayakumar Anand, and PhD student Angika Bulbul introduced a method of using partial aperture area of a primary mirror to obtain a similar image resolution to the full aperture area.
 This can save cost, time and material needed for space telescopes.
+Based on their patent, a startup company, Remondo, plans to launch its first satellite to orbit in mid-2027 with the proposed PAIS (partial aperture imaging system).

 In 2022, the non-linear reconstruction method co-invented by Rosen was combined with the well-known deconvolution method Lucy-Richardson algorithm to create Lucy-Richardson-Rosen algorithm.
 The Lucy-Richardson-Rosen algorithm exhibited a significantly improved performance in convergence and estimation of the solution compared to Lucy-Richardson algorithm.
-The Lucy-Richardson-Rosen algorithm was initially demonstrated to deconvolve blurred mid infrared images obtained from the microspectroscopy system of Australian synchrotron.
+The Lucy-Richardson-Rosen algorithm was initially demonstrated to deconvolve blurred mid-infrared images obtained from the microspectroscopy system of the Australian synchrotron.
 Later, it was found to exhibit good deconvolution for spatially symmetric point spread functions.

-Prof. Rosen has authored more than 250 scientific publications, including two books and 15 patents.
+Prof. Rosen has authored more than 300 scientific publications, including two books and 15 patents.

 Professional experience

 Rosen was a consultant to Concealogram Ltd., Israel, which develops image processing technology to encrypt hidden images and data, and to CellOptic Inc., USA, which develops holographic imaging technology for biomedical and industrial research.

 Rosen was also a member of the Editorial Advisory Committee of Optics & Photonics News; an Associate Editor of Advances in Optical Technologies - an open access journal by John Wiley & Sons Ltd; Topical Editor in the Journal of Applied Optics; a member of the editorial board of The Open Optics Journal by Bentham Science Publishers, Web Journal 3D Research by Springer, and eLight by Springer-Nature and CIOMP, CAS.